Kernix13/beginner-git-commands/README.md

 The `--global` flag tells Git that you're going to use the email above for all repos on your computer.
 Replace that with `--local` to use different emails for different repos.

 Some people mention using an SSH key to validate your identity.
-I found that a little confusing so I prefer the method above.
+An SSH key is another way to identify yourself to Github instead of using a username and password.
+I found that a little confusing so I prefer using username and password.

 Also, try the following command to see all the configuration settings: